isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2280.md

 ---
-title: eBIS Version V1.0-eBIS (Advanced Package -3 Projects)
+title: DST Inventory System Version 1.3 - Package A (Simple)
 permalink: /productivity-solutions-grant/solutionrepo/solution2280
 ---

 ### Description

-It's a powerful Mobile Application designed for Building and Construction industry.
-The Mobile Apps is built to replace pen and paper method of site inspections, site recording, follow-up, issues tracking, and reporting including e-Permit to Work (e-PTW) that makes it easy for everyone throughout the process of construction, hence ultimately transform the industry towards adopting Digital Technology, thereby skyrocket team's productivity.
+DST RFID Inventory System uses handheld UHF RFID readers (deployed with Android App) to scan passive RFID tags attached onto Inbound and Outbound items for tracking and inventory stock take.
+The solution is used mainly for tracking of high value items such as Jewellery, Wines, Furniture, Laptops etc. by Rental, Movers and Event Companies.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/NEWGENE_20200808_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDSTAdvertisingAnnex3CRwef1July2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria